michaelliuuu/Object-Oriented-Design/README.md

-Finished projects that I have done in the Langara class CPSC 1181.
+Notable projects that I have done in the Langara class CPSC 1181.

-Concepts learned are:
+Concepts learned:
   - objects
   - classes and class hierarchies
   - inheritance